OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ##### switchType

-If the track is of the type "switch", a value greater than zero must be selected here.
+If the track is of the type "Switch", a value greater than zero must be selected here.
 Which number means what is shown in the following table:

 | Value | Description |
 |--|---|